 The incredible view of Mt.
 Everest and much other Himalayan range.
 Despite modernization, Tibet overland 8days tour presents the beauties of its past. the fascinating Gompas, antique markets, ever-smiling, and fun-loving Tibetans and fantastic turquoise lakes.
 Discover ancient Buddhist culture.
 Overwhelming landscapes, exotic cities, hidden valleys. artistic monasteries, dominant inhabitant, and the rest.

 We explore ancient heritage sites famous monasteries and an old traditional quarter of the city.
-Some of these include the Potala Palace, Jokhang temple, traditional Barkhor market, and Drepung and Sera monasteries.
+Some of these include the Potala Palace, Jokhang temple, traditional Barkhor market, and Drepung as well as Sera monasteries.
 The journey flight back to Kathmandu provides you the magnificent views of Everest (8848m), Kanchenjunga, and other Himalayan peaks.

 Duration: 8 days from Kathmandu to Kathmandu or can go to China